tarwn/lessthandot-hugo/blogs/content/posts/2011-12-14-starting-a-continuous-delivery-project.md

 :   Deploy Steps, IIS 7 supports the new webdeploy capabilities, which will make deployment much easier

 MS Deploy
-:   Deploy Steps, I haven't had an opportunity to do more than push the “Deploy” button in WebMatrix, looking forward to getting more in depth with WebDeploy
+:   Deploy Steps, I haven't had an opportunity to do more than push the "Deploy" button in WebMatrix, looking forward to getting more in depth with WebDeploy

 VBScript
 :   Deploy Steps, A small vbscript capable of using XMLHTTP to make raw HTTP GET requests (potentially switch to PowerShell later)